infraxys-modules/infraxys-by-example/modules/environments/VPC/README.md

 ## Create Infraxys resources

-We'll create two roles and an environment.
+We'll create one role and an environment that uses this and a VPC role.

-__AWS auth and shared configuration role:__
+### Create the 'AWS auth and shared configuration' role

+This role:
 - automatically authenticates to AWS
 - contains configuration that can be shared with multiple containers and environments

-__VPC configuration role:__
-- contains the definition of the VPC, NAT IPs, security groups, ...
-- will provide the actions necessary to provision the resources
+- contains the necessary configuration for the VPC-role

-The environment will have a container that inherits both roles.
-This environment will then be attached to a project after which the AWS setup can be done.

-### Create the 'AWS auth and shared configuration' role

 We'll create a role with configuration needed by the VPC and future resources that will be created in the VPC.
 These future resources might be configured through other environments and projects.